-Below is an alphabetical list of the Pioneer u3a SiteWorks sites and you can find them on this map along with other new SiteWorks sites.
+Below is an alphabetical list of the Pioneer u3a SiteWorks sites and you can find them on this map 7along with other SiteWorks sites.
 They are the sites of our Pioneers who, during 2023 and early 2024, were guinea pigs for u3a SiteWorks.
 They have tested product, processes, and procedures to help all those web managers who will be following.
-As Production roll-out sites have gone live they have also been added to the map.